Assessing the Impact of Fitting Methodology at aN$^3$LO with FPPDF: an Open Source Tool for Extracting Parton

 \subsection{Results}

 In order to understand the origin of the observed differences at both NNLO and aN$^3$LO, and to assess the impact of aN$^3$LO corrections, it is important to disentangle the effects due to data and theory inputs from those introduced by different methodological choices.
-In this section we achieve this by comparing the PDFs that result from a Hessian fit produced using the \fppdf code with PDFs found using the NNPDF methodology.
-The same input data and theory settings are used throughout, namely ones which closely correspond to the public aN$^3$LO NNPDF4.0 release (i.e. with fitted charm).
+In this section we achieve this by comparing the result of a Hessian fit produced using the \fppdf code with PDFs using the NNPDF methodology.
+The same input data and theory settings are used throughout, namely ones which closely correspond to the public aN$^3$LO NNPDF4.0 release.
+In particular, in terms of the N$^3$LO information utilized, we are utilising the same evolved grids as in Ref.~\cite{NNPDF:2024nan}, which corresponds to \texttt{theoryID=40000000} at NNLO and \texttt{theoryID=722} at aN$^3$LO.
+These settings correspond to a fitting scale of $Q_{0}=1.65$ GeV, $\alpha_{s}(m_{z})=0.118$ and the $\bar{\text{MS}}$ renormalization scheme.
+Additional technical parameters and theory settings follow exactly those of Ref.~\cite{NNPDF:2024nan}.
 We will for concreteness refer to the first set of PDFs as fixed parameterisation fits, and the second as NNPDF fits.